adibzailan/batch_rename/README.md

 6. **Undo Functionality**: The "Undo Rename" feature allows users to revert the last renaming operation.

-## Troubleshooting

-If you encounter any issues:

-1. Ensure that you have the correct permissions to read from and write to the source folder.
-2. Check for any error messages displayed by the application.
-3. Make sure that all required dependencies are installed correctly.
-4. If the application doesn't start, try running it from the command line to see any error messages that might not be visible otherwise.
-5. If an error occurs during operation, you will be given the option to create an error report.
-This report will be saved on your desktop and can be useful for diagnosing issues.
-6. Check the application's log file located in your system's temporary directory for more detailed information about any errors.

 ## Known Issues and Limitations

 1. The application may have difficulty renaming files if there are permission issues or if the files are currently in use by another program.